danphenderson/BlockOpt.jl/docs/src/manual/options.md

 ## Interface

 The `DriverOptrions` type is best thought of as the mutable protion of a `Driver` instance.
-The methods below are simple fallbacks of the forwarded `Driver` methods.
+The methods below are forwarded to the `Driver`, which has a `DriverOptions` instance.

 !!! note
-    It is possible to pass a `DriverOptions` instance as the `options` keyword argument to a `Driver` constructor.
+    It is possible to pass a `DriverOptions` instance as the `options` keyword argument to the `Driver` constructor.

+    This is useful when constructing mutiple drivers with the same set of options.

 ```@docs
 samples(o::DriverOptions)